nhsengland/Gen_AI_Search_Evaluations/documents/DeepEval.md

 ### [Contextual Relevancy](https://docs.confident-ai.com/docs/metrics-contextual-relevancy)

 This evaluates the overall relevance of the information presented in your retrieval context for a given input.
-It considers the total number of relevant statements compared to teh total number of statements.
+It considers the total number of relevant statements compared to the total number of statements.

 **Should use use this metric?** Yes, this is an easy to understand measurement of relevance.